URSP 102. Introduction to Human Geography. 3 Hours.

 URSP 321.
 Urban Economics.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
-Prerequisite: ECON 203 with a minimum grade of B or ECON 210.
+Prerequisite: ECON 203 with a minimum grade of B, ECON 205 with a minimum grade of B or ECON 210.
 An introduction to urban economics, with an emphasis on the economics of agglomeration and the role of externalities in the urban economy.
 Economic analysis of the provision of urban public services and urban public financing, especially in politically fragmented areas.
 Crosslisted as: ECON 321.

 URSP 322.
 Urban Finance.
 3 Hours.